-The interpolated contact point, (ξ_c, η_c) , for each slave node is computed once, since its relative position on the master segment is constant for the duration of the calculation.
-If the closest point projection of the slave node to the master surface is non-orthogonal, values of (ξ_c, η_c) greater than unity will be computed.
-To allow for slight errors in the mesh definition, the slave node is left unconstrained if the magnitude of the contact point exceeds 1.02.
-Great care should be exercised in setting up tied interfaces to ensure that the slave nodes are covered by master segments.
+The interpolated contact point, (ξ_c, η_c) , for each tracked node is computed once since its relative position on the reference segment is constant for the duration of the calculation.
+If the closest point projection of the tracked node to the reference surface is non-orthogonal, values of (ξ_c, η_c) greater than unity will be computed.
+To allow for slight errors in the mesh definition, the tracked node is left unconstrained if the magnitude of the contact point exceeds 1.02.
+Great care should be exercised in setting up tied interfaces to ensure that the tracked nodes are covered by reference segments.

 Conflicting constraints must be avoided.
 Care should be taken not to include nodes that are involved in a tied interfaces in another tied interface, in constraint sets such as nodal constraint sets, in linear constraint equations, and in spot welds.
-Furthermore, tied interfaces between rigid and deformable bodies are not permitted.
-LS-DYNA checks for conflicting constraints on nodal points and if such conflicts are found, the calculation will terminate with an error message identifying the conflict.
-Nodes in tied interfaces should not be included as slave nodes in rigid wall definitions since interactions with stonewalls will cause the constraints that were applied in the tied interface logic to be violated.
+Furthermore, constraint-based tied interfaces between rigid and deformable bodies are not permitted.
+LS-DYNA checks for conflicting constraints on nodal points and if such conflicts are found, the calculation terminates with an error message identifying the conflict.
+Nodes in tied interfaces should not be included as tracked nodes in rigid wall definitions since interactions with stonewalls cause the constraints that were applied in the tied interface logic to be violated.
 We do not currently check for this latter condition is LS-DYNA.

-Tied interfaces require coincident surfaces and for shell element this means that the mid-surfaces must be coincident.
-Consider Figure 30.21 where identical slave and master surfaces are offset.
-In this case the tied constraints require that translational velocities of tied nodes be identical, i.e.,
+Tied interfaces require coincident surfaces.
+For shell elements, this requirement means that the midsurfaces must be coincident.
+Consider Figure 30.24 where identical tracked and reference surfaces are offset.
+In this case the tied constraints require that translational velocities of tied nodes be identical, meaning